 There is a phrase that says, “trust is like a piece of paper, once it’s crumpled, it can’t be perfect.”
-We have heard a lot of discussion about trust, most recently associated with the current election.
-However, trust is a part of our daily lives.
+Trust is a part of our daily lives.
 Everyone trusts something or someone.
 I happen to disagree with the phrase above because the phrase implies that the trusting relationship was perfect from the beginning.
 To have perfection, the individuals in the relationship must also be perfect and to have trust, it must be earned.

 It is easier for us to write off the relationship because we were wronged.
 We were hurt.
 We placed ourselves in a vulnerable position and feel taken for granted.
-However, if we all reacted this way, we would be living individual lives all alone, but that is not the case.
-We live and interact together in communities in a connected world.
+However, if we all reacted this way, we would be lonely individuals, but that is not the case.
+We live and interact in communities together in a connected world.
 To make progress, we need to rely on the talents and strengths of others.
 This is also true for higher education.

 Everyone makes mistakes.
 We build trust by owning up to the mistake and trying to make it right.
-We all know education is important to the future of society and its citizens.
+We all know education is important to the future any society and its citizens.
 As institutions, we need to work at earning a trusting relationship with students.
 We need to let them know that we care about their needs, the challenges they face, and the dreams they want to realize.
-We need to take the road less traveled by most and focus on putting students first.
+We need to focus on putting students first.

 “Trust is built when someone is vulnerable